Vero882/100dop/day20_21/README.md

 Today was pretty fun.
 I never would have thought about combining multiple turtles together to create a line for a snake game.
 At the beginning of the day, I thought we might be using a different Python package other than Turtle to create a snake game.
 It really opened my mind up to think a little more outside the box.
 I'm looking forward to working through part 2 tomorrow to complete the additional items for the game, and excited to see where I can apply all the concepts I've been learning to use in the real world with tasks in an enterprise environment.

 ### Day 21
+The addition of all the elements to finalize the snake game today were very interesting.
+It was interesting to see the different methods to do things, and really got me thinking about using these items, like inheritance and slicing, in other projects/situations.